Astronomy (Master)

 → These results are based on feedback from 16 graduates.

-*You can find precise information on implementation, evaluation and use as well as further data for this degree programme in the graduate tracking "Natural Sciences, Mathematics and Statistics".
+*You can find further information on career entry and career paths in the tracking of graduates "Natural Sciences, Mathematics and Statistics".